physimals/quantiphyse/doc/cest/cest_tutorial.rst

 overlay selector (below the viewing window), a reduced CESTR* is just about visible.

 .. image:: /screenshots/cest_tutorial_rstar.png

+It may help to adjust the colour map levels using the |levels| button in the data set view options below the main viewer window - try a display range of 0 to 15.
+We have also selected the brain mask as the 'View ROI' which only displays the part of the data set within this ROI.

+.. |levels| image:: /screenshots/overlay_levels.png

 We can extract quantitative metrics for this using regions of interest (ROIs).
 Before doing this it can help to apply some smoothing to the data.
 From the menu select ``Widgets->Processing->Smoothing`` and set